rodjek/puppet-lint/developer/tutorial/index.md

 ### Write the tests

-As with the check logic, we're going to start by writing our tests.
+As with the check logic, you should start by writing tests.

 Add a new context to the `describe` block in your spec file and some `before` and `after` hooks to enable and disable the fix functionality.